ajayns/moodify/readme.md

 ### Backend
  * [Flask](http://flask.pocoo.org/) : A microframework for Python for Web App building
  * [OpenCV](http://opencv.org/) : Open source Computer Vision, used here for facial recognition, analysis and emotion identification.
+ * A few machine learning libraries used along with OpenCV such as dlib, NumPy, scikit

+## Individual Components
+* [ng-musicplayer](https://github.com/ajayns/ng-musicplayer) : The music player component built on AngularJS and Materialize.
+* [PyEmotionRecognition](https://github.com/dhanushkamath/PyEmotionRecognition) : The script used to detect the mood from an image using OpenCV and machine learning libraries.
+* [PyMusicMood](https://github.com/dhanushkamath/PyMusicMood) : For automatic classification of music into moods based on parameters extracted from Spotify API.
+* Cam-App, Py-Flask-Wa : Initial code in setting up the Cam and Flask Server